Mickey Brantley: Personal life

-Brantley's son, Michael Brantley, plays for the Houston Astros as an outfielder, and participated in the 2019 and 2021 World Series.
+Brantley's son, Michael Brantley, played for the Houston Astros as an outfielder, and participated in the 2019 and 2021 World Series.
 His nephew, Justin Brantley, was a pitcher in the Indians organization from 2014 to 2017.
-Justin signed a minor league contract with the New York Mets and released in 2017.
+Justin signed a minor league contract with the New York Mets and was released in 2017.
 In the early 1980s, teenage boxer Mike Tyson lived with Brantley and his family.
 After 17 years of marriage to Nina Brantley, Mickey and Nina divorced.